Cat and Dog Surgery in Maurice, LA: Our Caring, Comprehensive Service

-We work to make pets safe, comfortable and cared for as we perform a wide range of surgeries at Maurice Veterinary Clinic.
+We work to make pets safe, comfortable and cared for as we perform a wide range of dog and cat surgeries at our animal hospital in Maurice, LA.
 When you schedule cat or dog surgery, your four-legged friend will be closely watched throughout their time with us.
 Our advanced monitoring equipment keeps close tabs on your pet in addition to a caring staff.
 As they awaken from sedation, we keep them warm and continue to keep a close eye on their comfort.
 When it's time to pick your pet up, we'll give you after-care instructions and any medications to make for a speedy recovery.

-We're prepared to perform a wide range of pet surgeries, including soft-tissue and orthopedic.
-As a mixed animal practice, our doctors can perform spay or neuter surgery on your cat or dog in addition to joint repair on horses or cattle.
+We're prepared to perform a wide range of cat and dog surgeries, including soft-tissue and orthopedic.
+As a mixed animal practice, our veterinarians can perform spay or neuter surgery on your cat or dog in addition to joint repair on horses or cattle.
 Regardless of whether we're seeing your pet or large animal, rest assured that we take extensive measures to avoid any complications.

 - Bone fracture repair

 Our Animal Hospital's Advice on At-Home Care

 The moment your pet awakens from anesthesia, we'll promptly call you to let you know how your loved one is doing and set a pick-up time.
 Before you bring your pet home, we'll make sure you have any prescriptions, including pain medicine or antibiotics, and that you know how to administer them.
 Never hesitate to call us at (337) 385-2030 if you have any questions or concerns about how your pet is recovering at home.

 Things to keep in mind after you bring your dog or cat home from surgery: